terraform-google-modules/terraform-google-vpc-service-controls/examples/scoped_example_with_ingress_rule/README.md

 # Simple Example with Ingress Rule

-This example illustrates how to use the `vpc-service-controls` module to configure an org policy, a regular perimeter with storage buckets that can be access in it from outside read only via ingress rule.
+This example illustrates how to use the `vpc-service-controls` module to configure a scoped org policy, a regular perimeter with storage buckets that can be access in it from outside read only via ingress rule.

 # Requirements